AbdulShabazz/huggingface-transformers-2025-fork-/README.md

 ## Huggingface-transformer-2025-fork-

 This architecture, after initial training, distills subsequent datasets and rulesets as an extensible relational database.
-The inititial (stochastic) model is then refined via the integration of a theorem prover into a decidable (i.e., deterministic) architecture, which employs next-token generation via computable logic.
-Ontology synergy-matching capabilities are employed in situations where next-token prediction constraints are inadequate.
+The inititial (stochastic) model is then refined via an interactive SQL database with builtin selective commit-based support to capture state; along with the integration of a theorem prover to ultimately realize a decidable (i.e., deterministic) architecture, which employs next-token generation via discernable logic.
+Ontology synergy-matching capabilities is also supported for situations where next-token prediction constraints are inadequate.

 Builtin Production Grammar